-Just like Hollywood enjoys smashing two words together, it seems the building community has had great pleasure in doing the same in creating a new way to describe using a barn building kit for a home.
+Just like Hollywood enjoys smashing two words together, it seems the building community has now done the same by creating a new way to describe using a barn building kit for a home.

 Termed “Barndominiums” or “Barndo” for short, these buildings are a rapidly-growing segment of North American building trends.
 While they can easily be made from a wooden kit, metal barndominium kits are also growing in popularity for their many features and benefits which make their construction streamlined and cost-efficient.

-Simply a barn-like structure that is converted into a living space, office space, or anything suitable for residential or business use.
+A barndominium is simply a barn-like structure that is converted into a living space, office space, or anything suitable for residential, business use or both.

 Barndominiums can be quite sophisticated in their design and may have features that rival even luxury homes.
 Their open and free internal space is a big crowd-pleaser and makes for some really creative design & architecture.

 Metal barndominium kits are made with prefab steel construction and are the most popular method of construction, and the main focus of this guide.

 Prefab construction simply means that the components of the structure are prefabricated before being shipped to the building site.